40

 Computer science is mathematics.
 Nothing apart from the thing it is coded to do can emerge from an algorithm.
 If one wants consciousness out of an AI, one would have to code it in.
 And it is

-impossible to code it in because it is obviously not computable (if anyone believes it is, I challenge her/him to provide the code).
+impossible to code it in because it is obviously not computable (if anyone believes it is, I challenge her/him to provide the code for the experience of computation).
 Now, wired computer transistors are a physical thing but

 they're wired the same no matter what algorithm they're running.
 Of course, the brain is also wired the same no matter what algorithm it runs, however, the brain is conscious regardless of the